 Simulated throttling is the default for Lighthouse, but Lighthouse also supports other throttling methods.

-Mid-tier and up commercial solutions generally don't use simulated throttling.
+Dedicated commercial performance testing tools like DebugBear or WebPageTest solutions generally don't use simulated throttling.

-Note that PageSpeed Insights provides both lab data collected using Lighthouse and real-user data from the Chrome User Experience Report.
-Real-user data does not use any type of throttling.
+PageSpeed Insights provides both lab data collected using Lighthouse and real-user data from the Chrome User Experience Report.
+Real-user data does not use any type of artificial throttling.

-How can I tell if simulated throttling is used?
+How can I tell what throttling method is used to run a test?

 The bottom of the full Lighthouse report shows the test settings used to test the page.
 Hover over the network throttling details to see what type of throttling was used.